marioZYN/Software-Engineering-2/RASD.md

  * system must be able to get always the positin of the cars and all position of power grid station.
  * system will register a increase of 30% on the fee of last ride, if there are not any power grid station within 3KM from the position of car,where is left after using, and the battery will remain less than 20%.
  * system must notice the position of car out of range to the staff, that take care to re-charge these car on-site.

+### Scenario identifying
+#### Scenario 1
+Mario is a college student who possesses a driving licence.
+He saw the ads about PowerEnJoy and decided to try this service.
+He uses his laptop to access the website of PowerEnjoy and proceeds the registering procedure.
+He provides his credentials and payment information.
+After the system analyzes his data, Mario receives a password.
+He logs into the system and finds some available cars near his place.
+He selects one car and makes a reservation.
+30 minutes later, Mario arrives at the car position and he uses his laptop to notify the system that he is near the car.
+The system checks his position and unlocks the car.
+Mario drives home and on the car screen he can see his current driving route and safe areas nearby.
+He stops the car in one of the safe areas near home and finishes his journey.

+#### Scenario 2
+Tom is an old user of the PowerEnJoy.
+After work, he decides to reserve a car to go home.
+He uses his smart phone to reserve a car and head to it.
+However, he encounters his colleague on his way and they chat for a while.
+Before he manages to get to the car, one hour has passed.
+He receives a message on his phone that tells him his reservation is cancelled and he is charged one euro for punishment.
+Tom has to log in the system and reserve a car again.

+### UML model

+### Alloy model